jeth318/systembolaget-rest-api/README.md

 STOCK

 @GET /stocks
-    - Returns all products
+    - Returns all stocks

 @GET /stocks/:id
-    - Returns one products
+    - Returns one stocks

 @POST /stocks/update
-    - Updates all products
+    - Updates all stocks

 @POST - /stocks/availiblility
     - Returns true or false depending if product is in stock.